Azure/ResourceModules/modules/aad/domain-service/README.md

 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`tlsV1`](#parameter-tlsv1) | string | The value is to enable clients making request using TLSv1. |

+### Parameter: `domainName`

+The domain name specific to the Azure ADDS service.

+- Required: Yes
+- Type: string

+### Parameter: `pfxCertificate`

+The certificate required to configure Secure LDAP.
+Should be a base64encoded representation of the certificate PFX file.
+Required if secure LDAP is enabled and must be valid more than 30 days.

+- Required: No
+- Type: securestring
+- Default: `''`

+### Parameter: `pfxCertificatePassword`

+The password to decrypt the provided Secure LDAP certificate PFX file.
+Required if secure LDAP is enabled.

+- Required: No
+- Type: securestring
+- Default: `''`

 ### Parameter: `additionalRecipients`

 The email recipient value to receive alerts.

 - Required: No
 - Type: array
 - Default: `[]`